njpatel54/eslz-nilesh/docs/Installation-Guide.md

 | AZURE_IDENSUBSCRIPTIONID  | xxxxx-xxxx-xxxx-xxx-xxxxxx                                    | Identity Subscription ID     |
 | AZURE_SANDSUBSCRIPTIONID  | xxxxx-xxxx-xxxx-xxx-xxxxxx                                    | Sandbox Subscription ID      |

-**Note**
-- Replace xxxxx-xxxx-xxxx-xxx-xxxxxx with actual values.
-- subscriptionId for AZURE_CREDENTIALS should be Management Subscription ID.

 ### 3. Run GitHub Workflows
 The GitHub workflows should be executed in the following order:
 1. Management Groups